jopdorp/nand2tetris-verilog/README.md

-#nand2tetris verilog
+#Nand2Tetris Verilog

-### What is this about?
+###What is this about?
-nand2tetris is an awesome course where you learn how to build a computer.
+Nand2Tetris is an awesome course where you learn how to build a computer.
 You build the all chips and architecture from the ground up, in a simplified HDL language.
 After this, you create an assembler language, an operating system called Jack OS.
 Then a virtual machine and a java-like language called Jack.

-### Why this repo?
+###Why this repo?
 This is a SystemVerilog version of the course materials on hardware design.
 The purpose of is usage by other students, so go ahead, give it a try!
-The course nand2tetris is on coursera https://www.coursera.org/learn/nand2tetris2
-There is also a website https://www.nand2tetris.org/
+The course Nand2Tetris is on coursera https://www.coursera.org/learn/build-a-computer There is also a website https://www.nand2tetris.org/
 I can also highly recommend the book from the course: